typings/typings/README.md

 ## Contributing

 The scripts to build the project are in `package.json`.
 Namely, `npm run test` and `npm run build`.
 To make compilation work the first time, you'll need to install Typings globally.
 Yes, it's recursive.
-Use `npm install -g typings` and run `typings install` before building, or look in `.travis.yml` for how Typings bootstraps itself.
+Use `npm install -g typings` and run `typings install` before building, or look at `npm run bootstrap` to see how Typings is currently bootstrapping itself.

 ## License